gspanglett/McGillBibliographyStylesheet/README.md

 # Other Info

-To all 1L students at University of Ottawa - bringing open source to the legal profession.
+Dedicated to all 1L students at University of Ottawa: bringing open source to the legal profession.

 Gareth Spanglett.